In Her Words: How To Know When A Business Event is Worth It

 - Stay, play and leave.
 Maybe drinks and no dinner is better than nothing at all.
-Maybe attending Day 1 (and not day 2 and 3) of a business trip is better than not attending at all.
-There have been plenty “day trips to Chicago” and 6 am flights allowing me a career presence, but also respect my other responsibilities.
+Maybe attending Day 1 (and not days 2 and 3) of a business trip is better than not attending at all.
+There have been plenty of “day trips to Chicago” and 6 am flights allowing me a career presence, but I also respect my other responsibilities.
 I even did a day trip to Florida once.
 Who does that?
 Regardless of the amount of time you can carve out, make sure to have your presence felt while you are present.

 - Make career moments happen.
 If you are going to an event/meeting, be sure you know who you need to speak with versus who it would be nice to see.
 Insert yourself to help prompt a conversation to demonstrate your contributions, discuss your ideas, get a photo taken together.
 These are moments that you may need to make happen.

 - Never, ever miss the important moments.
 Only you know which moments are not negotiable.
 And for each person, they are different.
 First day of kindergarten.
 Mom’s surgery.
 A family trip to Disney.
-Sixth grade graduation.
+Sixth-grade graduation.
 Your anniversary.
 Father’s Day.
 Trust that instinct and have the courage to politely decline whatever it is.
 Those heartbeat moments are not coming around again, but drinks/dinner/drinks with your CEO will.
 I promise.

 For more on how to rise up in middle management, check out: